 6405.
 RELIGIOUS DRESS AND APPEARANCE PRACTICES

-1. DEFINITION OF RELIGIOUS APPAREL.
+1. Religious apparel is defined as articles of clothing worn as part of the doctrinal or traditional observance of the religious faith practiced by the member.
+Hair and grooming practices required or observed by religious groups are not included within the meaning of religious apparel.1.
 Religious apparel is defined as articles of clothing worn as part of the doctrinal or traditional observance of the religious faith practiced by the member.
 Hair and grooming practices required or observed by religious groups are not included within the meaning of religious apparel.

 2. NORMAL DUTY HOURS.
-Religious items or articles not visible or otherwise apparent may be worn with the uniform, provided they do not interfere with the performance of the member’s military duties, or interfere with the proper wearing of any authorized article of the uniform.
+With the exception of approved religious headwear, religious items or articles not visible or otherwise apparent may be worn with the uniform, provided they do not interfere with the performance of the member’s military duties, or interfere with the proper wearing of any authorized article of the uniform.

 3. ORGANIZED WORSHIP SERVICES.
 Navy personnel may wear any required religious apparel distinct to their faith group with the uniform while in attendance of organized worship services.

 4. CHAPLAINS.
 Chaplains have the option of wearing their uniform when conducting worship services and during the performance of rites and rituals distinct to their faith groups.
 Chaplains conducting such services, rites and rituals, may wear any religious apparel required by their faith groups.